 Foundation Art Zuid is a cultural foundation established by Cintha van Heeswijck-Veeger in 2008 with the aim of organising a world-class open-air sculpture biennial in the monumental Plan Zuid urban development area of Amsterdam designed by renowned Dutch architect H.P.
 Berlage.
-The fifth edition of the exhibition is scheduled to take place from 19 May to 17 September 2017.
 The foundation aims to liven up the neighbourhood by attracting new visitors to Amsterdam-Zuid with modern and contemporary sculptures stretching along Apollolaan, Minervalaan and the Zuidas business district.
 With visitor numbers averaging 375,000, the ARTZUID open-air exhibition can rightly be called a success.
 Art historian and former director of the Stedelijk Museum in Amsterdam Rudi Fuchs has called ARTZUID ‘unique in the world’ of biennial exhibitions because its sole medium is sculpture.
-ARTZUID has turned into the most important temporary sculptural exhibition in the world, with international participants including Tony Cragg, Eduardo Chilida, Mario Merz, Antony Gormley, Jaume Plensa, El Anatsui, KAWS and Atelier van Lieshout.
+ARTZUID has turned into the most important temporary sculptural exhibition in the world, with international participants including Tony Cragg, Eduardo Chilida, Mario Merz, Antony Gormley, Jaume Plensa, El Anatsui, KAWS and Atelier Van Lieshout.
 At present opportunities to exhibit art outdoors are few and far between.
 Artists often depend on assignments granted by cities, museums and sculpture parks.
 In the past few years ARTZUID has collaborated with more than 200 artists from the Netherlands and beyond and exhibited 281 sculptures.
 The artists are selected by prominent curators such as Michiel Romeyn and Roberto Meyer (2009), Jan Cremer (2011), Henk van Os (2013), Rudi Fuchs and Maarten Bertheux (2015) and Rudi Fuchs (2017).